U.S. Justice official says lawyer vowed 'personal attacks' over AT&T deal

 By David Shepardson

-WASHINGTON (Reuters) - The U.S. Justice Department’s top antitrust lawyer said Time Warner’s general counsel threatened to “employ personal attacks” if the agency tried to block the company’s $85.4 billion merger with AT&T Inc (T.N), according to a court filing made public on Thursday.
+WASHINGTON (Reuters) - The U.S. Justice Department’s top antitrust lawyer said Time Warner’s general counsel threatened to “employ personal attacks” if the agency tried to block the company’s $85.4 billion merger with AT&T Inc, according to a court filing made public on Thursday.

 The merger, which was announced in October 2016 and closed on June 14, was opposed by President Donald Trump.
 The merged company includes CNN, the cable news station that is a frequent target of Trump’s ire.
 The Justice Department has asked a federal appeals court to reverse a lower court’s approval of the deal.